Uranium isotope analysis on nuclear particles (LG-SIMS)

 In the past decades, the analysis of small particles has been largely applied to dust samples from nuclear handling facilities in the search of non-declared nuclear activities.
-Although several analytical techniques have been used, only SIMS can presently perform in situ sensitive elemental and isotopic analysis with sub-µm spatial resolution.
+Although several analytical techniques have been used, only SIMS can presently perform in situ elemental and isotopic analysis with sub-µm spatial resolution and high sensitivity.
 Results can be obtained from a specimen as small as a few picograms (1E-12 grams).

-The IMS 1280-HR features numerous instrumental advantages that make it the best choice for small particle analysis, among which...
+The CAMECA LG-SIMS features numerous instrumental advantages that make it the best choice for small particle analysis, among which...

 - High transmission at high Mass Resolving Power (MRP): removal of background interference with minimal loss of transmissium

 - Parallel detection of all U isotopes for optimized precision and greatly improved throughput

-- Automatic Particle Measurement software for fast screening of large numbers (millions) of particles deposed over the sample
+- Automatic Particle Measurement software for fast screening of the sample to determine the location and enrichment of U particles

 On the left, analysis of a pure uranium sample with dual isotopic composition.

 APM screening results are followed by more precise and accurate micro beam measurements performed on individual particles.